hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

  Subject: C = US, O = SPIRE, x500UniqueIdentifier = e2f9c35b9198e1824373e874b13287d0
 ```

-You should also check the same for ingress-gateway pod in Istio-system namespace and verify that your deployed workloads and ingress-gateway has the same issuer.
+You should also check that everything is the same for the ingress-gateway pod in Istio-system namespace and verify that your deployed workloads and ingress-gateway has the same issuer.

-#### Step 5: Open the application outside traffic
+#### Step 5: Open the application to outside traffic

 The Bookinfo application is deployed but not accessible from the outside.
 To make it accessible, you need to create an Istio Ingress Gateway, which maps a path to a route at the edge of your mesh.